-For the purpose of impairment testing, the recoverable amount (i.e. the higher of the fair value less costs of disposal and the value in use) is determined on an individual asset basis unless the asset does not generate cash flows that are largely independent of those from other assets.
-If this is the case, the recoverable amount is determined for the cash-generating unit (CGU) to which the asset belongs.
+An asset's recoverable amount is the higher of an asset's or cash-generating unit's fair value less costs of disposal and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group assets.
+Where the carrying amount of an asset or cash-generating unit exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.